-We estimate a dynamic panel regression with the same set of explanatory variables as at the national level covering the period from 1991 to 2015.
+We estimate a dynamic panel model with of the form

+$$y{i,t} = \gamma y{i,t-1} + x'{i,t}\beta + \eta_i + \epsilon{i,t} \tag{2}$$ with consumption growth measured in log first differences as dependent variable y and the same set of explanatory variables as at the national level covering the period from 2000 to 2015.
 However, as discussed in Section 4, we use FAI rather than GFCF in order to be able to estimate sectoral specific effects.
 We use investment in per capita terms to control for different demographic dynamics in the provinces.
-Investment, household consumption, and income are measured in log first differences.
-The interest rate is measured in percentage point changes and the uncertainty index in level changes.
+Investment, household consumption, property prices, and income are measured in log first differences.
+The interest rate and the uncertainty index are measured in levels whereby we take the logarithm of the uncertainty index in order to have an estimate of the elasticity.

-We first conduct a fixed effect (FE) estimation.
+We first conduct a fixed effects (FE) estimation with province fixed effects.
 However, as Nickell (1981) showed, the FE estimator is inconsistent in dynamic models if the number of time periods is finite even if the number of cross-sections goes to infinity.
 The estimator for the lagged variable is usually downward biased while in the standard OLS it is upwards biased due to the fixed effects.
 For dynamic panel data models with many cross-sections (large N), the difference GMM (Arellano and Bond (1991)) and system GMM (Arellano and Bover (1995); Blundell and Bond (1998)) are popular choices.
 Under appropriate assumptions, these GMM estimators are asymptotically unbiased as N goes to infinity and T is finite.
 The use of an instrument variable approach in these estimators often leads to poor small sample properties.
 Roodman (2009) shows that when T is large compared to N, many instruments are available.
 In our case with moderate number of both N and T the GMM estimator, which has become a standard approach to dynamic panel data, is not asymptotically unbiased and therefore may not be suitable.
 Hence, we consider another alternative: a bias-corrected Least Squares Dummy Variable (LSDVC) estimator (Kiviet (1995) and Kiviet (1999)).
-Due to the moderate number of cross-sections in our data (N = 30) and time-periods (T = 25 or less in some)specifications), we use the LSDVC estimator for an unbalanced panel as proposed by Bruno (2005).
-The LSDVC estimator has been found to be appropriate for small T^1 .
-We use bias correction for small T and for small N up to order $O(N^{-1}T^{-1})$ and bootstrapped standard errors.
-The Anderson-Hsiao estimator is used for the initial consistent estimation of the error term.
+Due to the moderate number of cross-sections in our data (N = 30) and time-periods (T = 15 or less)in some specifications), we use the LSDVC estimator for an unbalanced panel as proposed by Bruno (2005).
+The LSDVC estimator has been found to be appropriate for small $T^6$ .
+We